f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

   syscon-2-active(config)# system mgmt-ip config ipv4 prefix-length 24
   syscon-2-active(config)# system mgmt-ip config ipv4 gateway 10.255.0.1

-In order to make these changes active, you must commit the changes.
+To make these changes active, you must commit the changes.
 No configuration changes are executed until the commit command is issued.

 .. code-block:: bash

   syscon-2-active(config)# commit

 Now that the out-of-band addresses and routing are configured, you can attempt to access the system controller webUI via the floating IP address that has been defined.
-The floating IP address should always be used to onitor and configure the system as it will always follow the active controller.
-Using the static IP addresses is best saved for diagnosing a problem, as the secondary controller will not allow config changes to be made, and monitoring may be limited when in stnady state.
-After logging into the floating IP address, you should see a screen similar to the one below, and you can verify your management interface settings.
+The floating IP address should always be used to monitor and configure the system as it will always follow the active controller.
+Using the static IP addresses is best saved for diagnosing a problem, as the secondary controller will not allow config changes to be made, and monitoring may be limited when in standby state.
+After logging into the floating IP address, you should see a screen like the one below, and you can verify your management interface settings.

 .. image:: images/initial_setup_of_velos_system_controllers/image2.png
   :align: center